-You accept and understand that this KYC/AML Policy forms a legal and binding agreement between You and CoinSwitch.
+You accept and understand that this KYC/AML Policy forms a legal and binding agreement between You and the LLP.

-You hereby expressly consent to CoinSwitch’s continuous monitoring and collecting of information and data of Your activities on our Platform for the purpose of this KYC/AML Policy.
+You hereby expressly consent to LLP’s continuous monitoring and collecting of information and data of Your activities while availing Bitcipher Services for the purpose of this KYC/AML Policy.

 1.1 “Applicable Law” shall mean any applicable statute, law, regulation, ordinance, rule, judgment, order, decree, by-law, approval from the concerned authority, government resolution, order, directive, guideline, policy, requirement, or other governmental restriction in force in India, including without limitation the Prevention of Money Laundering Act 2002 (“PMLA”), the Prevention of Money Laundering (Maintenance of Records) Rules 2005 (“PML Rules”), and various applicable guidelines, rules and regulations of the Computer Emergency Response Team, India, and the Reserve Bank of India or its constituents/payment system providers as applicable, replaced and updated from time to time.

-1.8 “Suspicious Transaction” means a transaction, including an attempted transaction on the Platform, whether or not made using fiat currency, which under CoinSwitch’s sole discretion:
+1.6 “Suspicious Transaction” means a transaction, including an attempted transaction while availing Bitcipher Services, whether or not made using fiat currency, which under LLP’s sole discretion:

 2. KYC Norms

-2.1 KYC is the key principle for the identification of any individual opening and operating a User Account.
+2.1 KYC is the key principle for the identification of any individual opening and operating a User’s Bitcipher Account.
 KYC means to ‘Know Your Customer’ which is an effective way for an institution to confirm and thereby verify the authenticity of a customer.

 2.2 The customer identification should entail verification on the basis of documents and information provided by the customer.
 The objectives of KYC are as under: